johannesjo/super-productivity/README.md

 ### Running the development server
-To run the development server you need to have node installed at least in the version 10.
+To run the development server you need to have node installed at least in the version 12.
 Go to https://nodejs.org for installation instructions.
+You also need [to install yarn](https://classic.yarnpkg.com/en/docs/install) which is used for dependency management.

 **Clone repo**
 ```